VimHax/Eelios/README.md

 >
 > The code for executing a program is literally just executing one instruction...

-Take the `if` instruction, for example, it has the following syntax, `if <expression> then <instruction> else <instruction>`.
+Take the `if` instruction, for example, it has the following syntax, `if <Boolean> then <instruction> else <instruction>`.
 You can use this instruction like shown below.

 ```
 if a > b then print a else print b